To relocate or not to relocate: Seven questions to ask your employer before moving

 Employees often forget about the cost of moving their vehicles.
 If your employer doesn’t have a clause to pay for a car shipping company, it’s time to renegotiate your relocation package.

 Hiring an enclosed car shipping company like Guardian Auto Transport reduces your stress and ensures you can hit the ground running in your new location.
-Your company is asking you to uproot your whole life, so asking your employer to provide safe, reliable transport for your vehicle is well within reason.
+Your company is asking you to uproot your whole life, so asking your employer to provide safe, reliable car transportation services for your vehicle is well within reason.

 2) Does the new position offer promotions or advancements?